Overview and legal framework

 - it is impracticable to complete enquiries or make a report unless the child is in custody

-- the child has previously failed to surrender to custody, and in view of that failure the court believes that they would fail to surrender;
+- the child has previously failed to surrender to custody and, in view of that failure, the court believes that they would fail to surrender

-- the child was on bail for another matter at the time of the instant offence and there are substantial grounds to believe that they would commit further offences on bail
+- the child was on bail for another matter at the time of the instant offence, and there are substantial grounds to believe that they would commit further offences on bail

 - there are substantial grounds to believe that the child would cause mental or physical injury or fear of mental or physical injury to an associated person.
-Or further:

 - if it is for the defendant’s own protection (or welfare, if a child).